-The 60-credit Clinical Mental Health Counseling Program and the 60-credit Marriage and Family Counseling Program are designed in accordance with national counselor certification and state licensure standards and provide students with academic training necessary to become professional counselors.
+The 60-credit Clinical Mental Health Counseling Program and the 60-credit Marriage, Couple, and Family Counseling Program are designed in accordance with national counselor certification and state licensure standards and provide students with academic training necessary to become professional counselors.
 The 51 credit School Counseling Program additionally prepares students to be certified as elementary and/or secondary school counselors by the Pennsylvania Department of Education (PDE).
+(This school counseling curriculum recently was expanded to address PDE-required competencies in special education and English language learning.)
+As per CACREP 2016 requirements, it should be noted that beginning in the 2017-2018 school year, the School Counseling Program will now require 60 credits instead of the current 51 credits.

 All students receive exposure to core knowledge of the profession, which includes developmental theory, career development, assessment, research, ethics, multicultural awareness, counseling theory, and group work as well as training in the skills of helping.
 All students are required to participate in a 10-hour group laboratory designed to train group facilitators.
-Each student receives intense individual and group clinical supervision during practicum and 600 hour internship.
+Each student receives intense individual and group clinical supervision during practicum and 600-hour internship.
 Recent graduates of the programs have found employment in a variety of work settings including schools, clinics, church counseling centers, and public and private agencies.